 So, Should I Trade Forex or Crypto?

 There is no right or wrong answer to this question.
 You can even trade both (as many do) or trade neither.
-The point of outlining some characteristics of traditional forex and cryptocurrency trading is so that traders can make their own decision based on factual information.
+The point of outlining some characteristics of traditional forex and cryptocurrency trading is so that traders can make their own decisions based on factual information.
 At the end of the day, trading is a personal matter and it should align with an individual’s preferred style, available trading times, and risk appetite.